szczyglis-dev/py-gpt/README.md

 **Configuring data loaders**

-In the `Settings -> LlamaIndex -> Data loaders` section you can define the additional keyword arguments to pass into data loader instance.
+In the `Settings -> Indexes / LlamaIndex -> Data loaders` section you can define the additional keyword arguments to pass into data loader instance.
 See the section: `Configuration / Data Loaders` for configuration reference.

 ## Chat with Audio